 This immensely scenic loop hike runs along steep coastal bluffs with Mt.
 Tam’s best ocean views before dropping down to the seaside town of Stinson Beach.
 After a possible stop in town for refreshments and a break on the attractive beach, you’ll climb through the lush old-growth redwoods of Steep Ravine.
 Superb scenery and great variety make this Mt.
 Tam’s most enjoyable hike.

-Start at the Pantoll parking lot.
-From Pantoll, the well-used Matt Davis Trail winds through somewhat dull laurel woods for a mile before emerging onto grassy hills with a superb view of the ocean and San Francisco.
+From the Pantoll parking lot, the well-used Matt Davis Trail winds through somewhat dull laurel woods for a mile before emerging onto grassy hills with a superb view of the ocean and San Francisco.
 Turning a corner, you next get a magnificent view of Stinson Beach.
 The sound of the crashing surf far below can sometimes be clearly heard.